gracemcken/Genquality/README.md

 ![nav](docs/bugs/html_nav_bug.png)

 ## Known Issues
-External code used has caused a number of known issues.
+External code used has caused a number of known issues, along with browsers.
 * Github cards display good only as low as 330px
 * Github cards lack alt tags reducing accessibility.

-  - On some mobile devices the logo image was misaligned in the nav bar in Firefox.
+* On some mobile devices the logo image was misaligned in the nav bar in Firefox.

 # The Team
 ## Our members